supahcraig/CLDR/Building Environments/freeIPAsetup.md

 | Administrative server:  | `ipa.dim.local` |

+## Update /etc/hosts

-Update /etc/hosts to include Private ip of ipa server with ipa.dim.local then run the client setup:  `ipa-client-install --mkhomedir`
+Update /etc/hosts to include Private ip of ipa server with ipa.dim.local It should look something like this:
+`10.100.11.204 ipa.dim.local ipa`

+## Client Setup

+then run the client setup:  `ipa-client-install --mkhomedir`

 | Prompt | Value |